SantiagoZ98/Websocket_js/README.md

 ## Description

 This is a basic WebSocket server implemented with Node.js.
-The server listens for WebSocket connections on port 8080 and sends a "Hello, World!" message to all connected clients.
-It also logs messages received from clients.
+The server listens for WebSocket connections on port 8080 and sends a "Hello, world, my name is Santiago Zurita, I'm a university student" message to all connected clients.
+It also logs messages received from the clients.

 ### Changes:
 - Now, the server serves an index.html file for easy WebSocket client testing through a browser.